 Goodwill Pharma’s Magnewill Rapid is a great choice which provides the optimal addition of 375g of magnesium to your daily diet.
 It includes three magnesium salts, one of which is magnesium citrate.
 Magnesium citrate is absorbed well by the body and has high solubility in water, meaning it mixes well with liquid.
 It can improve exercise performance, by increasing overall strength and power.

-Other risks that can arise from intense exercise, especially in professional athletes, are joint pain, cartilage damage, and, in the long run, even osteoarthritis, and the common culprit is the lack of collagen.
+Other risks can arise from intense exercise.
+Especially in professional athletes, are joint pain, cartilage damage, and, in the long run, even osteoarthritis.
+The common culprit is the lack of collagen.
 This is a protein our body makes naturally and it helps to maintain the integrity of our cartilage.
 However, its amount decreases as we get older.
 Studies have shown that taking collagen supplements may help improve symptoms of osteoarthritis, prevent joint injuries and reduce pain.

 Goodwill Pharma is especially proud of its Cartinorm+BIOcollagen, which is a carefully chosen complex of all the right ingredients you are looking for in a collagen supplement.
-The star of the show is FORTIGEL, a newly-developed substance which reduces joint discomfort, improves joint mobility, and even promotes the development of new cartilage by stimulating the cells.
+The star of the show is FORTIGEL.
+A newly-developed substance that reduces joint discomfort.
+Also improves joint mobility, and even promotes the development of new cartilage by stimulating the cells.
 If you want to find out more interesting details about this, read our previous blog on FORTIGEL collagen.